Wally Bunker: Professional career

+Baltimore Orioles

 1964

-As a 19-year-old in 1964, Bunker won his first six starts of the season, the first of which was a 2-1 one-hitter over the Washington Senators.
+As a 19-year-old in 1964, Bunker won his first six starts of the season, the first of which was a 2–1 one-hitter over the Washington Senators.
 He became the ace of a staff that also featured Milt Pappas and Robin Roberts.
-Bunker finished the season 19-5 (to date, the 19 wins are an Oriole rookie single-season record) with a 2.69 earned-run average and won The Sporting News American League Rookie pitcher of the Year Award.
+Bunker finished the season 19–5 to date, the 19 wins are an Oriole rookie single-season record) with a 2.69 earned-run average and won The Sporting News American League Rookie pitcher of the Year Award.
 He also received the only first-place vote not won by Tony Oliva for the Rookie of the Year honors.
 That year, the Orioles fell short of the American League pennant, finishing in third place; the New York Yankees won their fifth consecutive pennant, finishing one game ahead of the Chicago White Sox and two games ahead of the Orioles.

-So popular had Bunker become in his rookie season that Baltimore mayor Theodore McKeldin, prior to a June 17 game at Memorial Stadium, proclaimed the mound "Baltimore's Bunker Hill"—even christening it with a handful of earth from the actual Bunker Hill.
+So popular had Bunker become in his rookie season that Baltimore mayor Theodore McKeldin, prior to a June 17 game at Memorial Stadium, proclaimed the mound "Baltimore's Bunker Hill"–even christening it with a handful of earth from the actual Bunker Hill.
 Bunker then defeated the then-first place White Sox 6–1, the victory putting the Orioles in first place.
 Sixteen days later, he pitched his second one-hitter of the season, defeating the Kansas City Athletics 4–0, the lone hit being Rocky Colavito's fourth-inning double.